Trump Didn't Wish Tiffany A Happy Birthday On Social Media — And This Could Be Why

-Trump's Birthday Message To Tiffany Was, Well, Non-Existant — But There Might Be A Reason
+Trump's Birthday Message To Tiffany Was, Well, Non-Existent — But There Might Be A Reason

 In celebration of the day his youngest daughter was born, President Donald Trump took to Twitter to wish the Navy a happy birthday.
 As the Navy celebrated 243 years on Friday, Tiffany Trump turned 25.
 But while the Navy received a happy birthday shout-out from the president, Trump's public birthday message to Tiffany was, well, nonexistent.
 Granted, 243 is certainly a more impressive age than 25.